 We also let them know that their picks didn’t even have to be a virtuosic display, because “I Can’t Explain” contains an energy in its three-chord riff that some of the most talented players may never be able to achieve, right?
 For some of our instructors it was difficult to pare their selections down to just one, so if they asked for more, we let them send us more picks (no pun intended).
-Those additional tunes are on the Spotify link here (and in the embed at the bottom of this story).
+Those additional tunes are on Spotify (and in the embed below this paragraph).
 We just wanted to share with our readers the songs that strike a chord with your instructors.
 (This time, the pun was intended!)

 My entrant is Jimi Hendrix’s “Machine Gun” from Band of Gypsys.
 For me this performance defines commitment by an artist to the moment.
 It is one of the greatest examples of an improvising musician transcending the confines of their instrument and entering realms of pure emotion and spiritual energy.
 Hendrix perfectly captures the angst of the lyrics and the turbulent mood of the times.
 I’ve been listening to this since my early teens and it still gives me goose bumps, brings tears to my eyes, and makes my hair stand on end, particularly what many guitarists know as “the note” —the incredible sustaining bend that starts at 3:59.

 My pick is “Girl Gone Bad” by Van Halen.
 One of Eddie’s most explosive solos, no one can play like he did on this track.
 His playing is so unique and he changed everything with the first album and “Eruption.”

 - Favorite solo: Denny Dias on “Your Gold Teeth II” by Steely Dan from Katy Lied